content-left-bg.png

 PublishingPageContent

-Kindy uplift priority areas
+Kindy Uplift priority areas

-Kindy uplift funding will be used to strengthen children's access to, and meaningful participation in, the full range of kindergarten experiences.
+Kindy Uplift funding will be used to strengthen children's access to, and meaningful participation in, the full range of kindergarten experiences.

 1. Culturally safe, inclusive and responsive kindergarten programs